molayab/swift-obs-connect/README.md

 // At this point, you are connected to the OBS, try sending some
 // commands or keep listening for changes and events.

-await client.send(request: .getVersion)
+let result: GetVersionResponse = try await a.send(request: .getVersion) print(result.platform)
-// Sends a GetVersion request, response will be published to
+// Sends a GetVersion request and awaits for its response.
-// eventPublisher()
 ```

 ## Introduction